sy2002/HWD-Perceptron/README.md

 Docker
 ------

-Instead of installing manually you can use docker (so your system including your python installation keeps untouched).
+Instead of installing manually you can use Docker, so your system including your Python installation keeps untouched.

 Open a terminal window and execute the following command:

 ```
-docker run -d -p 5000:5000 pfichtner/hwd-perceptron
+docker run -it -p 5000:5000 sy2002/hwd-perceptron
 ```

+After your Docker container runs, skip forward to section "[Running](#Running)" for starting the client (HTML) in your web browser.

 Installation
 ------------

-You need `Python 3` including `pip` and a bash shell on Mac OS, Linux or Windows.
+You need `Python 3.6` (or newer) including `pip` and a bash shell on Mac OS, Linux or Windows.
 On Windows this might be Cygwin or a Linux Subsystem (Windows 10+).

 Open a terminal window and execute the following commands: